denoland/docs/deploy/api/runtime-sockets.md

+---
-# TCP sockets and TLS
+title: "TCP sockets and TLS"
+oldUrl:
+  - /deploy/docs/sockets/
+---

 Deno Deploy supports outbound TCP and TLS connections.
 These APIs allow you to use databases like PostgreSQL, SQLite, MongoDB, etc., with Deploy.